nickelser/suo/README.md

 Suo::Client::Redis.new("bar_resource", ttl: 10) #ttl in seconds
 ```

 All locks are expired and the lock key is removed after the specified `ttl` time runs out.
-This would be the time since any resource for a given key was locked or unlocked.
+This is counted as the time since any resource for a given key was locked or unlocked.

 ### Lock Release Removes Key